ksalzke/defer-tag-omnifocus-plugin/README.md

 This function, given a Google Places Place ID, tag and Google Places API Key, checks Google Maps to see if the place in question is currently open, and updates the status of the tag accordingly.

-It is not currently used by this plugin but has been left here so that others may make use of it should they desire.
+It is not currently used by this plug-in but has been left here so that others may make use of it should they desire.